w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 Back End: Rust, NodeJS

-* Architecure
+* Architetcure

 ![image](https://user-images.githubusercontent.com/5772463/120573135-b0a50f80-c44f-11eb-912a-d625ba4112fd.png)

  The modules in white blocks are what we have now.
-We plan to call Staking Rewards Collector from the *cryptolab-web-backend* and parse the json output to response the query from the website.
+We plan to call Staking Rewards Collector from the *cryptolab-web-backend* and parse the json output to respond to the query from the website.

 ### Ecosystem Fit

-The staking-rewards-collector is a tool to gather staking rewards for given addresses and cross-reference those with daily price data.
-This is a very useful tool for every validator and nominator in the ecosystem.
-However, since it has currently a CLI and requires some technical knowledge to set up (git, nodejs, yarn).
-A front-end hosted on a website could help many users getting access to this tool and enjoy the benefits.
+The staking-rewards-collector is a tool for gathering staking rewards for given addresses and cross-referencing those with daily price data.
+This is a handy tool for every validator and nominator in the ecosystem.
+However, since it currently has a CLI and requires technical knowledge to set up (git, nodejs, yarn).
+A front-end hosted on a website could help many users reach this tool and enjoy the benefits.

 ## Team :busts_in_silhouette:

 ### Team members

-* Yu-kai Tseng [GitHub](https://github.com/yktseng) has an master's degree in Computer Science.
-He also had 9-year working experience on developing Industrial Network Management Softwares/Services, and is now a freelancer.
-Yu-kai is familiar with backend service developing and had experience on leading large distributed system design and develop.
+* Yu-Kai Tseng [GitHub](https://github.com/yktseng) has a master's degree in Computer Science.
+He also had 9-year working experience in developing Industrial Network Management Softwares/Services and is now a freelancer.
+Yu-kai is familiar with backend service development and had experience in leading large distributed system design and development.

-* Yao-hsin Chen [GitHub](https://github.com/iisaint) has a PhD in Computer Science with a focus on information security.
+* Yao-Hsin Chen [GitHub](https://github.com/iisaint) has a Ph.D. in Computer Science focusing on information security.
 He is a big believer in blockchain and is a co-founder of a blockchain-based solar technology company in Taiwan.
 Currently, he is organizing a small start-up to deliver services in the Polkadot ecosystem.

 ### Contact